 How do you Pronounce Dragør?

-I tend to learn to pronounce the name of the city or place before I visit there because how would you feel if someone pronounces your or your city’s name wrong.
+I make sure to learn to pronounce the name of the city or place before I visit there because how would you feel if someone pronounces your or your city’s name wrong.

 Dragør is pronounced Drah-were.
 Drag– means to draw (drag) boats ashore and -ør means a beach covered in sand or gravel.